inspiredlabs/rvo.lt/site/content/post/light-bike.md

 This prototype stems from our ideas challenging "sustainable development" principles.
 We call this the FAIRTECH revolution –  dedicated to improving everybody's quality of life!

+**PeR** is a reference point for fair technologies that can have a positive net impact.

 faintech

 FIaRTECH